Lisa Sobecki

-Lisa Ann Sobecki (born June 30, 1967) is an American Democratic politician who currently serves as a member of the Ohio House of Representatives.
-Sobecki represents the 45th District, which includes portions of Lucas County.
+Lisa Ann Sobecki (born June 30, 1967) is an American politician who currently serves as a member of the Lucas County Commission.
+She served as a state representative for the 45th district, which includes portions of Lucas County, as a Democrat.
 Sobecki is a former member of the Toledo Board of Education.

 Ohio House of Representatives

 Election

 Sobecki was elected to her first term on November 6, 2018, winning 64% of the vote, compared to 36% for her Republican opponent David Davenport.

 Committees

 Sobecki serves on the following committees: Economic and Workforce Development, Primary and Secondary Education, State and Local Government, Ways and Means, and the Joint Education Oversight Committee.